Alternate name: Israel Isidor(or Isidore) Auerbach

 Constantinople.

-Israel Auerbach was sent to Constantinople in 1908 as the local representative of the Hilfsverein der Deutschen Juden ("Aid Association of German Jews").
+Israel Auerbach was sent to Constantinople in 1908 as the local representative of the Hilfsverein der Deutschen Juden ("Aid Association of German Jews"), also known as Ezra.
 He lived in the Galata neighborhood, located at the northern shore of the Golden Horn.

 In Constinople, Israel continued to be involved in Jewish Sports organizations, and joined the leadership of the Maccabi Club.